core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Clarifications of creation and management of security groups.

+* Clients more knowledgeable than proxies about stopping receiving responses.

+* Cancellation of group observations.

+* Clarification on multicast scope to use.

 * Both the group mode and pairwise mode of Group OSCORE are considered.

 * Updated security considerations.